 Business overview, who owns it, who operates it, its mission and coverage of services.

 What is the type of ownership (you or a business partnership), what are the detailed list of services it offers, where is it located.
 Also describe your equipment, operating premises and nearby establishments.

 Market and Location Analysis

 Describe capacity of services, target customers, projected car counts served daily, estimated sales, case studies from similar businesses.
-Also include SWOT (strengths, weaknesses, opportunities, and threats) analysis.
-Identify your ideal target audience (for example office workers who make weekend trips with family or taxi drivers who pay a visit daily).
+Also include SWOT (strengths, weaknesses, opportunities and threats) analysis.
+Identify your ideal target audience (example: office workers who make weekend trips with family or taxi drivers who pay a visit daily).
 Make sure to get enough data from surveys, statistics available from local government and demographic analysis.